 1. Chronic renal failure if associated with cognitive impairment

-1. Progressive dementia (e.g., Alzheimer’s disease, Multi-infarct dementia)
+1. Progressive dementia (for example, Alzheimer’s disease, Multi-infarct dementia)

 I. Psychiatric Diseases